World Centric Resource Recovery Team

 The results did not provide convincing, statistically-significant evidence identifying a single labeling scheme that would guarantee successful capture of certified compostables.

-- Use observational studies to isolate the factors that promote proper source separation of all material streams
+- Observational studies to isolate the factors that promote proper source separation of all compostable and recyclable material streams

-- Quantify access to infrastructure to properly process source-separated materials
+- Quantify the impact of access to infrastructure to properly process source-separated materials on the adoption of compostable packaging materials

-- Assess the impacts of disjointed policy approach on consumer comprehension and behavior
+- Assess the negative impacts of disjointed policy approaches and misaligned industry efforts on consumer comprehension of compostable packaging benefits and adoption behavior

 - Study the effectiveness of various educational programs and materials on successful sorting practices